 To be considered for application to the Radiologic Technology Program the following steps must be completed:

 1. Be admitted to Blinn College.
 Applicants must provide THEA scores (or alternative test) or evidence of exemption.

 A. Students with any transfer credits MUST have college transcripts analyzed by a Blinn College transcript analyst prior to scheduling an appointment with an advisor.

 B. Transcripts from other colleges must be official and sent to:

 b) Radiologic Technology Office.

-3. Arrange for an advising appointment with the Allied Health Facilitator, Kynsie Benefield at Kynsie.Benefield@blinn.edu, or contact the Academic Advising and Counseling Center.
+3. Arrange for an advising appointment with the Health Sciences Facilitator, Kynsie Benefield at Kynsie.Benefield@blinn.edu, or contact the Academic Advising and Counseling Center.

 4. Completion of prerequisites and as many academic courses required under the radiologic technology curriculum with a minimum of 3.0 GPA.
 Academic science courses must not have been completed earlier than five years prior to program application.

 5. Initiate a Radiologic Technology application by the last working day in January by taking copies of your records from the Community Partnership Facilitator (includes: Student Data Form, Degree Worksheet and Application Process Form) to the Radiologic Technology Office to set up an appointment.
 Appointments will not be made unless you have copies of your records with you.

 6. Make an appointment with Radiologic Technology director.
 The student may ask for an application to the Radiologic Technology Program at this time.
 Office number: 979-691-2011